 2. Finances for Asian Fellows.
 All travel, lodging, and meals for the Asian Fellows while in the U.S. are covered by the grant.
 There is no funding available for Asian Fellows when hosting U.S. participants in Asia.
 There is no stipend or honorarium provided to Asian participants for their time.

 3. Lodging for Asian Fellows in the U.S. The Fellows will stay in hotels during much of the program.
-However, an important component of the program is a cultural introduction to the U.S. We will work with U.S. Fellowship partners to arrange for a 4-7 day home stay for each Asian Fellow during the program.
+However, an important component of the program is a cultural introduction to the U.S. We will work with U.S. Fellowship partners to arrange for a preferred two-week home stay for each Asian Fellow during the program.

 4. Defining the Fellowship.
 The Fellowship is considered a professional shadowing experience, but the expectation is that the guest will rotate around the business/organization during the Fellowship to gain a comprehensive view of the business/organization.
 The U.S. partner should expect a significant time commitment in terms of organizing the Fellowship but should plan meetings and job shadows with others within the host organization as well as other relevant organizations.